 The loss of private non-residential (commuter) surface parking is supported by the Island Plan on the basis that such urban land can be better used, and that it reduces congestion by encouraging modal shift away from car use towards walking, cycling and public transportation.

-Public parking is required to meet some of the parking lost as a result of the development of the Town Park and on this basis the site is proposed to provide approximately 130 spaces, to be made available for shopper short-stay and residents' parking at prevailing public parking rates.
-This will be required to be delivered through an appropriate management company and be the subject of a planning obligation agreement, and reflects the Transport and Technical Services objective to reduce peak time town centre traffic by 15%.
+The North of Town Masterplan states that public parking is required to meet some of the parking lost as a result of the development of the Town Park and on this basis the site is proposed to provide approximately 100 spaces, to be made available for shopper short-stay public parking at prevailing public parking rates.
+This would be required to be delivered through an appropriate management company and be the subject of a planning obligation agreement,.